-I enjoy the finest bouldering gym nearby.
+I enjoy the finest bouldering gym in Portland.
 I make delicious food at home in a paid off, gorgeous condominium in downtown and have amazing friends to enjoy beers with.
-I read whatever I can get my hands on and spend my time writing for this blog.
-There are medical volunteer groups which I am involved with and I spend a few hours a week exploring different future passions.
-It’s a process, it’s a journey and it is really fun.
+I read whatever I can get my hands on and spend my time writing and learning.

-My blog posts are about everything that I discover along this path from a job-dependent citizen to a free-living and financially independent worker.
-If you’re a high earning healthcare professional then I hope that you join me and we will both learn something along the way.
+This blog is about everything that I discover along this path from a job-dependent citizen to a free-living and financially independent citizen.
+If you’re a high earning healthcare professional then I hope that some of this content is relevant to you.

 Age 23: I got accepted to medical school at UCLA.

 Age 27: I started UCLA’s family medicine residency.